 The WSC takes a protective stance on all proposed projects and policies until the long-term impacts on our community’s environment and economy are known and research-informed decisions can be made.

-The environmental impact of the proposed LEAP Pipeline is currently unknown.
-Multiple studies are underway to better assess its potential impact.
+The possible impacts of moving large quantities of groundwater from one watershed to another watershed are currently unknown.
+Multiple studies are underway to assess its potential ramifications.

-The Indiana Finance Authority (IFA) has two studies underway to better understand water supplies in Indiana’s upper Wabash and north-central regions.
-This information will be publicly available in the near future.
+The Indiana Finance Authority (IFA) is developing two studies on the water supply in Indiana’s upper Wabash and north-central regions.
+The information will soon be publicly available.

 The Indiana Economic Development Corporation says LEAP Lebanon could create new jobs in future-focused industries like microelectronics, leading to additional job opportunities in high-wage fields near Greater Lafayette.